Vendor Profile

 Useful in Various Scenes!
 Long-awaited continuation of the collection of good old Japanese color schemes!

-Color Scheme Encyclopedia: Colors of the Taisho and Showa Periods", a reprint of the first Japanese color scheme book by painter Sanzo Wada, has been highly acclaimed overseas as "a wonderful source of inspiration, fascinating with colors I didn't even know existed" (Die Ziet, Germany), and became a long seller.
+Color Scheme Encyclopedia: Colors of the Taisho and Showa Periods", a reprint of the first Japanese color scheme book by painter Sanzo Wada, has been highly acclaimed overseas as "a wonderful source of inspiration, fascinating with colors that I did not even know existed" (Die Ziet, Germany), and became a long seller.

 This book is a reprint of [Color Scheme General Book B] (1934-10) and [Collection of 500 New Designs] (1938), both by Sanzo Wada.